danielpclark/faster_path/README.md

 # FasterPath

-This project "WILL BE" a rewrite of Ruby's STDLIB **Pathname** optimized for speed and performance.
-I am considering making it a \*nix OS gem, but that may likely just be an early phase.
-Windows support can be added much later.

-The primary **GOAL** of this project is to improve performance in the Rails environment as path relation and file lookup is a huge bottleneck in performance.
-As this is the case the path performance updates will likely not be limited to just changing Pathname but also will be offering changes in related methods and classes.
+The primary **GOAL** of this project is to improve performance in the most heavily used areas of Ruby as path relation and file lookup is currently a huge bottleneck in performance.
+As this is the case the path performance updates will likely not be limited to just changing the Pathname class but also will be offering changes in related methods and classes.

 Users will have the option to write their apps directly for this library, or they can choose to either refine or monkeypatch the existing library.
 Refinements are narrowed to scope and monkeypatching will